noctuid/noctuid.github.io/source/_posts/2014-09-21-why-i-one-space.markdown

 categories: writing
 ---

-[Steve Losh's article](http://stevelosh.com/blog/2012/10/why-i-two-space/) on using two spaces after a sentence continues to popup, going mostly unchallenged it would seem.
+[Steve Losh's article](http://stevelosh.com/blog/2012/10/why-i-two-space/) on using two spaces after a sentence continues to pop up, going mostly unchallenged it would seem.
 I personally fail to see any reason to use two spaces that isn't completely subjective and find his arguments otherwise to be self-defeating.

 ## His Arguments for Two Spaces
 1. It looks better when using a monospaced font.